 RPA changes this and can boost a team's work capacity by 40% to 60% when configured properly.

 Finally, with humans and robots splitting low-level and back-office labor, you can do more in less time.

-RPA is available 24 hours a day, seven days a week, allowing it to more than triple the output of a human employee.
+RPA is available 24 hours a day, seven days a week, making it more than triple the output of a human employee.
 When the process needs to be adjusted, the organization merely needs to change the initially specified rules (edit the script), not teach the employee.
 Likewise, RPA reduces the training investment and saves time.

-Data Security improvements
+Data Security Improvements

 Finally, RPA is an essential tool for any business that is looking to increase its data security.